 Fully Engineered Plans

 In asking about Certified Plans or DOT Approved plans, some people are really asking about the engineering.
-Do the plans include engineering?
+Do the plans include proper engineering?
 Or are they just a pretty picture?
-Did someone actually do the analysis?
+Did someone actually do the engineering analysis?

 We have Fully Engineered Plans from our parent company Synthesis Engineering.
 Products made from these plans will perform as stated – when built as defined, with proper materials, skill, and care in construction.
 We do the full engineering.
-We do it in house where we have control of the design so we can tweak it and make sure it’s right before we show it to you.
+We do it in house where we have control of the design so we can tweak it and make sure it is right before we show it to you.
 With our plans, if you build it well, it will perform as stated.

 So, Are Your Plans Engineered?
 Yes, complete.